-How can I start my own t-shirt business with no money?
+How can I start my own t-shirt business with few upfront costs?

-If you want to start a t-shirt business fast with no money, add products to your store using print-on-demand dropshippers like Printful.
-Go to the Shopify App Store, search for Printful, and click 'Add app.'
+If you want to start a t-shirt business without much initial investment, add products to your store using print-on-demand dropshippers like Printful, which you can integrate using the Shopify App Store.

 Do you need a business license to sell t-shirts online?